 Control of General Meetings: The Chairperson of Surfing New Zealand Incorporated presides at the General Meeting but if unavailable another member of the Board (appointed by the Board) presides.
 In the absence of both, the Members present elect a chairperson.

-Voting: The following persons are eligible to be present and vote at a General Meeting:
+Voting: The following persons are eligible to be present, speak and vote at a General Meeting:

 one (1) delegate of each Club; and